rwblickhan/astro-rwblickhan.org/src/content/newsletters/sixth-five-year-plan.md

 Hello frens,

-I recently put in my two-weeks notice.
+I recently put in my two weeks’ notice.

 When I joined Asana in the summer of 2019 as a fresh-faced new grad, my plan was to stay for four or five years, make it to senior engineer, then return “home” via a Vancouver-based team, preferably with enough saved for a downpayment.